Pastramicity/box/task/cs2420assign04doc.md

 # Assignment 4

 I (Chase Yates) and Liam Astin worked on this assignment.
 We swapped in the middle of the assignment between driver and navigator.
-Liam submitted the code on Gradescope.
+I submitted the code on Gradescope.

 ## Question 1